matmuze/cellVIEW/Assets/SSAO Pro/Readme.txt

 Thank you for buying SSAO Pro, I hope it'll fit your needs !
-Full documentation is available in the Help menu or in the /SSAO Pro/Documentation/ folder.
-Open 'index.html' with your favorite web browser.
+Full documentation is available in the Help menu.

 If you have any questions or feedback, you can contact me at :